mdbahrulilmi/rasapublik/README.md

-# 🇮🇩 Rasa Publik — Sentiment Analysis of Public Opinion on Law Enforcement
+# 🇮🇩 Rasa Publik — Sentiment Analysis of Public Opinion on X

-**Rasa Publik** is a web-based sentiment analysis application that captures and analyzes public opinion toward law enforcement in Indonesia.
-Users can input data via web scraping, file upload, or direct text, and the app performs sentiment analysis followed by data visualization.
+Rasa Publik is a web-based sentiment analysis application that captures and analyzes public opinion—especially from X—on various topics related to public discourse in Indonesia.
+It allows users to collect tweets, classify sentiments, and visualize overall public mood and trending themes.

 ## 🔍 Preview
 ![Preview App](preview.PNG)